nitaiseri/my-NBA/README.md

 - the bootstrap tamplate come with a lot of things that i dont know
 - How to specify efficiently id's and classes.
+- Event handeler of dream team button.
+- Naming convention and the transit objects 'keys'